The mussels can be integrated into the classic "seafood/dry white wine".

 Indeed mussels are seafood, we will find the attributes of this type of food like iodine, the side a little juicy.
-If you make marine mussels, you will need a rather dry white wine, with a little fruit and mineral content.
-For more exotic recipes, such as some that give the dish more spiciness, you will need a slightly more fresh white wine, with a fairly wide mouth and perhaps a little sugar.
-You can stay on a dry white wine or even take a slightly sweeter wine such as semi-dry.
-If they are sweet spices, do not change anything stay on dry white wines.
+If you make mussels marinières you will need a rather dry white wine, with a bit of fruit and mineral.
+For more exotic recipes like some of the more spicy ones, you will need a white wine that is a bit fresher still, with a rather large mouthfeel and maybe a bit of sugar.
+You can stay with a dry white wine or even take a slightly sweeter wine like demi-sec.
+If it's sweet spices, don't change anything stay on dry white wines.

-Let's start with a riddle: what is the name of mussel farming? (drum rolls)...
-MYTILICULTURE!
+Let's start with a riddle: what do you call mussel farming? (drumrolls)...
+MUSSEL CULTIVATION!
 Easy, isn't it?
-The mussel is therefore a seafood product.
-The mussel has probably been known by man since time immemorial, as it was very common and widespread on the coasts and was accessible.
-It may even have been used as a spoon at the time, given the quantities found and the fact that some of the shells were kept "carefully".
-As for today's cuisine, there must be about as much recipe as there are mussels in a 3 kg bucket.
-Let's take the example of the most widespread and simple but so good marine mussels!
-Mussels, a little white wine, a little butter, a little onion or shallots and hop all in a container on the fire and that's it!
+So the mussel is a seafood product.
+The mussel has been known by man since probably the dawn of time, because it was very common and widespread on the coasts it was accessible.
+It was perhaps even used as a spoon at the time, given the quantities found and the fact that some of the shells were kept "preciously".
+In today's kitchen, there must be about as many recipes as there are mussels in a 3 kilo bucket.
+Let's take the example of the most widespread and simple but so good sea mussels!
+Mussels, a little white wine, a little butter, some onions or shallots and hop all in a container on the fire and that's it!